omolaja/VentageInMemeory/README.md

 VentageInMemory

-VentageInMemory is an in-memory database implementation for handling customer-related data in a lightweight and efficient manner.
-This project leverages C#, Dapper, FluentValidation, and CQRS to provide a structured and scalable approach to data management.
+VentageInMemory is an in-memory database solution designed for efficient and lightweight customer data management.
+Built with C#, Dapper, FluentValidation, and CQRS, this project provides a structured and scalable approach to handling data.
+It simulates applications running on POS terminals, utilizing RAM as temporary storage for fast processing and retrieval.

 🚀 Features

-In-Memory Data Storage: Uses a dictionary to store customer data instead of a persistent database.
+In-Memory Data Storage: Uses an SQlite in-memory mode for temporary storage.

 Dapper Integration: Simulates SQL-like queries with in-memory data.

-CQRS Architecture: Separates read and write operations for better performance.
+CQRS Architecture: This architecture Separates read and write operations for better performance.

 FluentValidation: Ensures data integrity and validation before processing requests.